nextflow-io/nextflow/docs/config.md

 `shifter.enabled`
 : Enable Shifter execution (default: `false`).

-Read the {ref}`container-shifter` page to learn more about how to use Shifter containers with Nextflow.
+Read the `container-shifter` page to learn more about how to use Shifter containers with Nextflow.

-(config-singularity)=

 ### Scope `singularity`